jpgohlke/twitch-chat-filter/README.md

 - Made the command filter recognize any non-alphabetic separator.
 - Removed URL and Spam filters
 - "Hide emoticons" command now fully hides messages that only contained emoticons
-- Coordinate inputs for touch screen are now filtered (e.g., 291,372)

 Version 2.3 (2014/03/28)